jvamvas/mbr/experiments/reference_aggregation/README.md

 ### Table 1: Test results

 #### Generating the translations
 - In the test results table, we compare the translation quality of beam search, epsilon sampling, standard (pairwise) MBR, and reference aggregation.
-For COMET, we also experiment with aggregate-to-fine MBR.
+We also experiment with aggregate-to-fine MBR.
 - The following scripts create the translations and store them in the `translations/` directory.
 ```bash
 # Beam search